lund5000/slack-slash/README.md

 # slacktion

-A small, dependency-free toolkit for building a slash command for Slack.
+A small, dependency-free library to build a slash command for Slack.

 ## Features